 Kids: Things to Do in the Museum

-Welcome to Wegmans Wonderplace, where history is all around you!
-Wegmans Wonderplacewelcomes curious kids ages 0–6 and their grownups to exercise their imaginations, wiggle their bodies, and explore with their hands.
+Wegmans Wonderplace welcomes curious kids ages 0–6 and their grownups to exercise their imaginations, wiggle their bodies, and explore with their hands.
 Wonderplace is built around the enduring wonders of childhood, the things kids are naturally curious about—blocks, animals, sounds--and branches out to make connections to the museum’s diverse collections and exhibitions.
-Our youngest visitors will cook their way through a kid-sized Julia Child’s kitchen, find the owls hiding in the Smithsonian Castle, and captain a tugboat based on a model from our collections.
-Through playful activities and creative displays of treasured artifacts, young children will get to know the faces, places, and stories of our country in engaging and age-appropriate ways.
-Wegmans Wonderplace will be a launching pad for a lifetime of learning!
+See opening times and additional information »

 Get your hands on history!
-Look for carts throughout the Museum to try your hand at a variety of historical activities and learn more about our collections.
+Look for carts throughout the museum to try your hand at a variety of historical activities and learn more about our collections.
 Peek through a stereoscope or use a press to print a card.
 Carts are available most days—check in at the information desks when you arrive for that day’s schedule.
+See our daily calendar »

 Docents stationed in selected exhibitions lead 15-minute overview tours and circulate through the galleries to answer questions and discuss the exhibition.
-Check in at the Welcome Center when you arrive for locations.
+Check in at the information desk when you arrive for locations.
+See our daily calendar »